SalmonSlack/squish-plus/README.md

 I'll add onto this list as I do more testing, but for now, assume any character mods and level packs are compatible, and any behavior altering mods `not` listed here are semi-incompatible or incompatible!

 ### ✅ Compatible Mods
+- [Free Camera](https://mods.sm64coopdx.com/mods/freecamera.457/): I recommend adding this mod to your game in case you ever want to capture a specific angle you can't otherwise get with the vanilla camera!
 - [Noclip](https://mods.sm64coopdx.com/mods/noclip.30/)
 - [King's DevTools](https://mods.sm64coopdx.com/mods/kings-devtools.339/): Default button mappings use the D-Pad, which causes the actions from `Squish+` and `DevTools` to happen at the same time. (e.g. `D-Pad Down` squishes you AND opens the map select menu) This can be fixed by having the server host disable the `D-Pad Actions` mod option.

 ### ⚠️ Semi-Compatible Mods
-- [Free Camera](https://mods.sm64coopdx.com/mods/freecamera.457/): Pressing 'A' while in Freecam mode restores the player, I recommend navigating the freecam with movement and camera rotation controls instead
 - Arena: Lots of issues and unexpected behaviors when interacting with this mode, however the host options hopefully help offset some of the glaring problems!
 I would like to explore the possibility of making this mode more compatible with Squish+ in future updates!

 ### ❌ Incompatible Mods